sskyy/zero/docs/en/how-to-use-zero-to-develop-a-blog.md

 }
 ```

-To be clear that zero's dependencies is not the same as node module dependencies, you need to declare it in `zero` just like the code above.
+To be clear that zero's dependencies is not the same as node module dependencies, you need to declare it in field `zero` just like the code above.
 We will give details about what each module do.
 After the package.json was created, run

 ```
 > zero install
 ```
-at the root of the application, this command will help you install every denpendent module automatically.
+at the root path of the application, this command will help you install every denpendent module automatically.

 ### 3 Create module entrance

-Beside declaration of dependencies, zero module has nothing more diffrent than a node module.
+Beside the declaration of dependencies, zero module has nothing more diffrent than a node module.
 If you are not familiar with nodejs that would be ok, just follow the guide.
 Now you need to create a js file named `index.js` as entrance of your module.
 And write the basic lines of code:

 ```
 module.exports = {